-Inconsistencies in how we conduct background checks are putting children at risk.
+Inconsistencies in how we conduct out-of-state child abuse and neglect registry checks are putting children at risk.
 To solve this problem, we need to approach it from both sides — how we fulfill background check requests and how we make these requests.

-Children do better when they’re placed with family members or other known adults.
+Children do better when they’re placed with family members or other known adults ("kin").
 But identifying and connecting with extended family members can be a challenge for foster care programs.
 Learn more.

 Keeping track of a youth’s connections can get complicated, and a genogram offers a helpful, visual solution.
 See key relationships easily and start identifying possible additions.
 Learn more.